emmadoughty/OpenFasta/README.md

 **Rearranges and re-orientates fasta files**

 OpenFasta rearranges and re-orientates fasta files to begin with a user-provided "opening sequence" and proceed in the same direction (forward/reverse) as that opening sequence.
-The opening sequence file contains only the nuleotide sequence where you'd like your rearranged fasta file to begin.
-The script can be applied to a single file or a directory containing multiple fasat files with any file ending.
+The opening sequence file should contain only the nuleotide sequence where you'd like your rearranged fasta file to begin.
+The script can be applied to a single file or a directory containing multiple fasta files with any file ending.

-**Usage:**
+##Usage:

 NB: Do not use both -f and -d